-Established for over 20 years, Dive Centre Manly is a full service diving centre offering PADI training, gear hire and sales, guided diving, both shore and boat, and adventurous dive trips both around NSW and abroad.
+Established for over 20 years, Dive Centre Manly is a full-service diving centre offering PADI training, gear hire and sales, guided diving, both shore and boat, and adventurous dive trips both around NSW and abroad.

 The owner, Richard, a Manly local, has been influential in getting facilities for divers established at local dive sites, and actively campaigns for stronger marine conservation.
-Manly Dive Centre runs a dive club offering members discounted pricing on gear and events, as well as organising monthly social activities, events and talks.
+Manly Dive Centre runs a dive club offering members discounted pricing on gear and events, as well as organizing monthly social activities, events and talks.

 Their boat, the Firefish, usually moored in Little Manly Cove, is big enough to have a head, and take ten dive guests and yet small enough to pull out of the water and launch up in Careel Bay to dive the ex-HMAS Adelaide off Terrigal Beach (- which saves a very long drive to Terrigal via Gosford).

 It’s out every weekend, taking divers to places like Magic Point, which is a well-known site locally for Grey Nurse Shark, and as well as other dive sites around North Head.

 In the shop, you’ll find the latest range of gear, plus knowledgeable dive hands who can give you advice about what might be best for your level of diving.
 You can also get a filled air – or nitrox.

 Whether you want to learn to dive, want to find some buddies to dive with, are looking for gear, or a dive trip away, check out their website to see what’s on.